 Flibanserin may cause very low blood pressure resulting in dizziness, lightheadedness, and fainting.
 Tell your doctor if you have or have ever had liver disease or if you drink or have ever drunk large amounts of alcohol.
+Drinking alcohol around the same time as taking flibanserin can increase the risk of having very low blood pressure.
+Wait at least 2 hours after drinking 1 or 2 alcoholic drinks before taking flibanserin at bedtime.
+If you drink 3 or more alcoholic drinks in the evening, skip your flibanserin dose on that evening.
+After taking flibanserin at bedtime, do not drink any alcohol until the following day.
 Your doctor will probably tell you not to take flibanserin.
-Tell your doctor and pharmacist if you are taking any of the following medications or have taken them in the last two weeks: amprenavir (Agenerase; no longer available in the U.S.), atazanavir (Reyataz, in Evotaz), boceprevir (Victrelis), ciprofloxacin (Cipro), clarithromycin (Biaxin, in Prevpac), conivaptan (Vaprisol), diltiazem (Cartia XT, Diltzac, Tiazac, others), erythromycin (E.E.S., Erytab, Erythrocin), fluconazole (Diflucan), fosamprenavir (Lexiva), indinavir (Crixivan), itraconazole (Onmel, Sporanox), ketoconazole (Nizoral), nefazodone, nelfinavir (Viracept), posaconazole (Noxafil), ritonavir (Norvir, in Kaletra, in Viekira Pak), saquinavir (Invirase), telaprevir (Incivek; no longer available in the U.S.), telithromycin (Ketek), and verapamil (Calan, Covera, Verelan, in Tarka).
+Tell your doctor and pharmacist if you are taking any of the following medications or have taken them in the last 2 weeks: amprenavir (Agenerase; no longer available in the U.S.), atazanavir (Reyataz, in Evotaz), boceprevir (Victrelis), ciprofloxacin (Cipro), clarithromycin (Biaxin, in Prevpac), conivaptan (Vaprisol), diltiazem (Cartia XT, Diltzac, Tiazac, others), erythromycin (E.E.S., Erytab, Erythrocin), fluconazole (Diflucan), fosamprenavir (Lexiva), indinavir (Crixivan), itraconazole (Onmel, Sporanox), ketoconazole (Nizoral), nefazodone, nelfinavir (Viracept), posaconazole (Noxafil), ritonavir (Norvir, in Kaletra, in Viekira Pak), saquinavir (Invirase), telaprevir (Incivek; no longer available in the U.S.), telithromycin (Ketek), and verapamil (Calan, Covera, Verelan, in Tarka).
 Your doctor may tell you not to take flibanserin, change your medications during your treatment with flibanserin, or monitor you carefully for side effects.
-Do not drink alcohol and do not eat grapefruit or drink grapefruit juice while taking flibanserin.
-If you have any of the following symptoms, call your doctor immediately: lightheadedness, fainting, or dizziness.
+Do not eat grapefruit or drink grapefruit juice while taking flibanserin.
+If you have any of the following symptoms, call your doctor immediately and lie down: lightheadedness, fainting, or dizziness.

 Keep all appointments with your doctor.